zhanggyb/BlendInt/README.md

 Using **BlendInt** is as simple as any C++ object-oriented GUI toolkit like Qt, gtkmm.
 Of course, you must create an OpenGL window first.

-For example, the following code create an 240x180 pixel window, and show a MessageBox within.
+Here is a simple example to create an 240x180 pixel window, and show a MessageBox within.

 ```cpp
 #include <BlendInt/Gui/Window.hpp>